juanitorduz/website_projects/README.md

   - Feel free to share and use the code.

-  - If you find a mistake or typo please let me know.
+  - If you find a mistake or typo please let me know (ideally report as an issue).

   - Comments and suggestions are always welcome.